Code | MSCNRI |

 Applicants for the MSc in Nursing (Non-EU) should meet the following requirements:

-• Hold active registration on a division of the professional register maintained by the Nursing Board/Statutory Body in their own country;
+- Hold active registration on a division of the professional register maintained by the Nursing Board/Statutory Body in your own country.

-Entry to this programme is highly competitive, and therefore applicants who present all required documentation at the time of application will be prioritised for processing.
+Note: Entry to this programme is highly competitive, and any documentation submitted after the closing date will not be considered.

 For Applicants with Qualifications Completed Outside of Ireland